Microsoft Windows MDM Setup

 #### **What**

-The configuration of your Windows MDM integration will all be driven by an application you yourself create in the Microsoft Entra Portal.
+Your Windows MDM integration uses an application that you create in the Microsoft Entra admin center.

 #### **When/Why**